 Speed, efficiency and customer service

-When you’re applying for a loan, a certain set of expectations are communicated to you regarding how long the process will take and how many touchpoints it will require.
+When you’re applying for a loan, your loan officer’s team will tell you how long the process will take and how many touchpoints it will require.
 Many of those expectations are measured in terms of transaction speed.
-Depending on how things play out, there’s either delight and triumph or frustration and regret.

 Processing: The delay factor